Formidable Forms: Getting Started Tutorial

 In the From field, same thing.
 Either use the admin email or remove everything except the lesser/greater than symbols and input your own email.

-Click the Update button.
+Click the Update button to save your settings.

 Next, let’s have a look at the global settings for Formidable that affect every form you create.

-Hover over the Formidable tab.
+In the sidebar, hover over the Formidable tab.

 Let’s go to Global Settings first.